blazQ/pentakey-dolores/README.md

 The code itself also tries to solve some problems in the class hierarchy by reasoning strictly in geometrical terms on the placement of objects, but a more fleshed out class system could also lower the amount of effort required in normalizing the output, possibly yielding better results.

 Also, it's still somewhat cumbersome to use, and could benefit from a simpler way of tying everything together by having a complete application which could call the model, available for example as an API, parse the results and directly printing them instead of going all the way through the notebook and then going back to the code.

+Currently we are developing a simple service integration using Django, which could make it possible to install all the required dependencies on a machine and then simply using exposed API methods, to simplify user interaction.